hanwenzhang123/fullstack-note/04-note/README.md

 - Purpose: how the code should be organized and how the different parts of an application are separated for proper readability and debugging => designed to not repeat yourself

 #### Micro-services Architecture
 - focuses on building many different small independen services that each do a single task and do one thing well
 - splits large applications into much smaller pieces that exist independently of each other.
 - like one server for chat server, one for caching, one do node.js only, one do Golang for concurrent task, one for message board
 - a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
 - consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

+[[↑] Back to top](#table-of-contents)

+## SDLC

+#### Software Development Lifecycle
+- Requirement Analysis, Planning, Design, Build, Document, Test, Deploy, Maintain.

+#### Planning
+- During the planning phase, the team creates personas and determines the cost and resources required for implementing the requirements.
+- We also take the design plan seriously.
+Then we follow best practices in software development, code review, code style, good documentation, use automation tools, use linting tools, meaningful variable names, and more.

+#### Deployment
+- Before deployment, we would make sure the  application was ready for delivery, and make sure it passed all the required tests.
+- In terms of how we deliver new features, we have a devops developer dedicated to it with all the CI/CD work, managing the pipeline.

+#### Agile PM
+- The workflow is attending daily stand-ups, weekly sprint planning, working on the ticket that has been assigned to me, as well as attending other scrum meetings like review, backlog refinement, retrospective
+- We have 2 weeks long sprints.
+There are 6 sprints in each quarter.
+We keep a 3 months (quarterly) release cycle.
+- Sprint 1 to Sprint 5: should be dedicated to development
+- Sprint 6: final testing and release + investigation of new features for next quarter
+- during Sprint 6 last 3 days we have PI Planning
+- SAFe is our framework of scrum

+#### DevOps
+- intersection of development and operation (python, node, ruby)
+- source control, operating system (bash, linux), networking, cloud providers, infrastructure as code, container, configuration management, CICD, data analytics log management

+#### CI/CD
+- CI/CD Pipeline design pattern to auto deploy, deployable state at any point, the library platform like Jenkins / Circle CI / TravisCI / Gitlab / GitHub actions
+- CI - developers integrate code into a shared repository and all tests are passed and compatible with the rest, each change is small and easy to debug.
+- CD - keep your code base deployable at any point.
+Teams produce software in short cycles and in a sustainable way, all types of code changes are automatically prepared for a release to production.

+#### CI/CD Workflow
+- plan - code - build - test - release - deploy - operate - monitor - plan (cycle repeats forever)
+- source code management => the build (compile) - add unit test => the release (deploy to server) - add integration test / UI test
+- Jenkins - tool for building and testing

+#### CI/CD Benefits
+- CI/CD keeps software continuously written, integrated, analyzed and deployed to its customers
+- CI/CD helps test new code to ensure the logic makes sense, code formetted correctly, and fulfills the scope of the project
+- CI/CD allows faster spped in the market place (shorter cycle time)

+[[↑] Back to top](#table-of-contents)

+## Docker

 #### What is Docker
 - Package software so it can run on any hardware (dockerfile, image, container)